Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Here are a few other ways to get to know the needs of your customer a bit more proactively:

-At the same time, this allows you to build even greater brand loyalty, which makes it even harder for your competitors to steal your customers.
+When you do this, the value that you offer to your customers grows over time.
+Plus, focusing on improving allows you to build even greater brand loyalty, which makes it even harder for your competitors to steal your customers.

-- Quality of your products — when you’re reselling someone else’s products, this might be harder, but you can always be on the lookout for better suppliers or ingredients
+• Quality of your products : When you’re reselling someone else’s products, this might be harder, but you can always be on the lookout for better suppliers or ingredients.

-- Your product packages — understand which products your customers tend to use together and offer them as a bundle at a better price.
+• Your product packages: Understand which products your customers tend to use together and offer them as a bundle at a better price.
 Also, consider the quantity of products that people buy, and create different offers based on the number of items people are buying.

-- Customer service — don’t make people wait for someone to pick up the phone.
+• Customer service: Don’t make people wait for someone to pick up the phone.
 Train your staff to answer all questions as quickly as possible.

-Make your monthly subscription as flexible as possible — allow your customer to switch their plan at any time with ease.
+Allow your customer to switch their plan at any time with ease.

-Teach your customers how to use your products — if you’re selling skincare products, teach your customer how much of the product to use and how to apply it.
+If you’re selling skincare products, teach your customer how much of the product to use and how to apply it.
 If you’re selling coffee beans, teach customers how much they should grind for the perfect cup.

-Frequently remind your users of the quality and benefits of your products — as previously mentioned, in subscription businesses, you need to keep reminding customers of the reason they’re subscribing to your customers every order.
-And that reason is, your product is desirable, delightful and betters their life.
+As previously mentioned, in subscription businesses, you need to keep reminding customers of the reason they’re subscribing to your customers every order.
+And that reason is, your product is desirable, delightful, and betters their life.

 You need to remind your customers why they chose you in the first place.